Clementine (The Walking Dead): The Walking Dead: Season Two

-Later that evening, Clementine discovers Arvo and others attempting to sneak away, due to being afraid of Kenny's rage, which leads to Arvo shooting Clementine, causing her to faint.
-When she wakes she finds herself with Kenny, Jane, and AJ heading north in a truck.
+Later that evening, Clementine discovers Arvo and others attempting to sneak away, due to being afraid of Kenny's rage, which leads to Arvo shooting Clementine, causing her to faint, however his attempt on her life was in vain.
+When Clementine wakes she finds herself with Kenny, Jane, and AJ heading north in a truck.
 They are forced to stop as a snowstorm approaches with the road blocked ahead, and Kenny goes to look for a way around; while he is gone, a walker horde appears, and Clementine is separated from Jane and AJ but finds shelter in a nearby rest stop where she finds Kenny.
 Jane appears and implies that AJ has been killed, causing Kenny to attack her.
 The two struggle and Clementine are forced to have one or both of them die.
 After the fight, she finds AJ safely hidden in a nearby car as part of Jane's plan to expose Kenny's temperament and convince Clementine to abandon him with her.
 The player can either decide for Clementine to leave with AJ alone or be accompanied by the survivor of the fight.
 If Kenny is chosen, the player may either choose to have Clementine enter Wellington with AJ alone or to continue traveling with Kenny.
-If Jane is chosen, the pair return to the department store. there, a family of three will ask to come in, you can either let them in or don't let them in.
+If Jane is chosen, the pair return to the department store.
+There, a family of three will ask to come in, you can either let them in or don't let them in.
 If Jane is killed and Clementine shoots Kenny or if Clementine shot Kenny and abandons Jane, she will go alone.